 Click here to see how many vaccine doses have been administered in North Carolina and where you can get your shot.

 An ABC11 investigation showed that hospitals could run out of available beds if just 1.5 percent of the state population gets COVID-19 at the same time.

 And of course, available beds are not the only challenge hospitals are facing.
 After months of sustained efforts to source and obtain personal protective equipment from private companies, the federal stockpile and other organizations, the North Carolina Division of Emergency Management finally has enough of each type of necessary equipment to last for at least 30 days.

-According to national data updated Thursday, 473,000 people sought unemployment aid across the US last week.
 North Carolina is not immune to the economic crisis.
-The state has paid more than $10 billion in unemployment claims to more than 1.4 million claimants.
+The state has paid more than $13 billion in unemployment claims to more than 1.5 million claimants.

 While North Carolinians seemed to follow Gov. Roy Cooper's Stay-at-Home order and similar county orders in late March and early April 2020, by mid-April--weeks before the order was lifted--data showed North Carolinians starting to get antsy.
 Eight months later, those numbers have almost returned to normal.